izpack/izpack.github.io/README.md

 Things to keep in mind:

 * Pick a license
-* Keep existing useful URLs (pages, BerliOS archives, etc).
+* Keep existing useful URLs (pages, BerliOS archives, etc)
+* Social thingies
+* GitHub commit integration with the scm mailing-list.